crmpicco/aws-certifications/deployment-provisioning-automation.md

 Failed rollback (`UPDATE_ROLLBACK_FAILED`) - CloudFormation will rollback to the previous state if a CloudFormation operation fails, i.e. if `create-stack` or `update-stack` do not work as planned.

+### CloudFormation StackSets

+Allow you to create, delete and update your stacks accross multiple AWS accounts and regions using a single operation

+You will need Cross-Account Roles to do so

+Resource Access Manager - will allow you to share resources with other accounts, e.g. EC2 instances, S3 buckets etc